Godwin-88/legendary-funicular/WiP.md

 - **The Big Advantage: Kubernetes (AKS):** The **AKS cluster management is completely free**.
 You only pay for the worker node VMs.
 - **Recommendation:** Azure is likely more cost-effective for the **infrastructure and orchestration** part of this project due to the free AKS management.
 The most significant cost, model training, will be a paid service on both platforms.

+#### Google Cloud Platform (GCP)

+GCP is another excellent platform for this project, with strong open-source roots and a competitive free tier.

+- **Key Advantage: Kubernetes (GKE):** Like Azure, GCP offers **free cluster management** for one GKE cluster, making it very cost-effective for orchestration.
+- **S3 Compatibility:** Google Cloud Storage (GCS) offers an S3-compatible API mode, meaning our tools like MLflow and DVC can connect to it with minimal changes.
+- **Recommendation:** GCP is highly competitive with Azure for this project.
+The choice between them often comes down to team preference, as both provide a cost-effective way to run the core Kubernetes infrastructure, while heavy model training remains a paid service on all platforms.

 ## Step 4: Adopting an Open Source, Self-Hosted Strategy

 Pivoting from a cloud-first approach to a self-hosted stack to eliminate cloud costs during development and ensure the entire system can run locally.